-Heart valve specialists and surgeons agree that whenever possible a heart valve should be repaired rather than replaced.
-Heart valve repair leaves you with your normally functioning tissue, which resists infection more effectively, and you don't need to take blood-thinning medications after the surgery.
+Heart valve specialists and surgeons agree that whenever possible, a heart valve should be repaired rather than replaced.
+Heart valve repair leaves you with your normally functioning tissue, and you may not need to take lifelong blood-thinning medications.

 - Repair of structural support.
 In this procedure, your surgeon replaces or shortens the cords that support the valves (chordae tendineae and papillary muscles) to repair the structural support.
 When the cords and muscles are the right length, the valve leaflet edges meet and eliminate the leak.

 - Valve leaflet repair.
-In valve leaflet repair, your surgeon surgically separates, cuts or pleats a valve flap (leaflet) to repair a floppy or prolapsed valve leaflet.
+In valve leaflet repair, your surgeon surgically separates, cuts or pleats a valve flap (leaflet).

 Heart valve replacement